Nursing Board Exam (NLE) 2023 Schedule & Requirements

 The PRC requires you to set an appointment online through LERIS before going to any PRC office.
 The LERIS stands for Licensure Examination and Registration Information System.
 You can set an appointment and pay the application fee through this link http://online.prc.gov.ph/.

-If ever you still don’t have an account in LERIS, you can read our guide or tutorial on how to make leris account.
+If you still don’t have an account in LERIS, you can read our guide or tutorial on how to make leris account.

 What are the requirements?